IIIF/api/source/api/presentation/3.0/index.md

   * A Canvas _MAY_ have exactly one `posterCanvas`.
   * A Range _MAY_ have exactly one `posterCanvas`.
   * Other resource types _MUST NOT_ have a poster canvas.

-Publishers should not assume that a client will display the content of the poster Canvas to the user.

 ##### navDate